tensingn/tapetrader-api/README.md

 # tapetrader-api
-REST api for tape trader project
+REST API for tape trader project

 ### Where to start
 1. View docs.pdf for description and better understanding of API routes.